laboon/ebook/text/29_test_plan_walkthrough.md

 POSTCONDITIONS: The console shall display "Cat is normal weight".

 IDENTIFIER: NORMALWEIGHT-LOWER-BOUNDARY
-TEST CASE: Run the program passing in a normal weight
+TEST CASE: Run the program passing in a normal weight cat with a weight of 3 kg.
 PRECONDITIONS: None
 INPUT VALUES: 3
 EXECUTION STEPS: At the command line, run "catweigher 3"